FhenixProtocol/fhenix-docs/docs/devdocs/Setting Up Your Environment/Remix.md

 ## 1. Add Fhenix to Metamask

-Follow the instructions in the [Fhenix Helium Testnet](../Fhenix%20Testnet/Connecting-To.md) to add Fhenix to Metamask.
+Follow the instructions in the [Fhenix Nitrogen Testnet](../Fhenix%20Testnet/Connecting-To.md) to add Fhenix to Metamask.

 ## 2. Import FHE.sol